Shuttle/shuttle-esb/sample-deferred.md

 When using Visual Studio 2015+ the NuGet packages should be restored automatically.
 If you find that they do not or if you are using an older version of Visual Studio please execute the following in a Visual Studio command prompt:

 ~~~
-cd {extraction-folder}\Shuttle.Esb.Samples\Shuttle.RequestResponse
+cd {extraction-folder}\Shuttle.Esb.Samples\Shuttle.Deferred
 nuget restore
 ~~~

-Once you have opened the `Shuttle.RequestResponse.sln` solution in Visual Studio set the following projects as startup projects:
+Once you have opened the `Shuttle.Deferred.sln` solution in Visual Studio set the following projects as startup projects:

-- Shuttle.RequestResponse.Client
+- Shuttle.Deferred.Client
-- Shuttle.RequestResponse.Server
+- Shuttle.Deferred.Server

-> Set `Shuttle.Core.Host.exe` as the **Start external program** option by navigating to the **bin\debug** folder of the server project for the **Shuttle.RequestResponse.Server** project.
+> Set `Shuttle.Core.Host.exe` as the **Start external program** option by navigating to the **bin\debug** folder of the server project for the **Shuttle.Deferred.Server** project.

 <div class='alert alert-info'>Before the reference <strong>Shuttle.Core.Host.exe</strong> will be available in the <strong>bin\debug</strong> folder you may need to build the project.</div>

 # Implementation

-In order to get any processing done in Shuttle.Esb a message will need to be generated and sent to an endpoint for processing.
-The idea behind a **command** message is that there is exactly **one** endpoint handling the message.
-Since it is an instruction the message absolutely ***has*** to be handled and we also need to have only a single endpoint process the message to ensure a consistent result.
+Deferred messages refer to messages that are not immediately processed when available but are rather set to only process at a given future date.

+<div class='alert alert-info'>It is important to note that each endpoint <strong>must</strong> have its own deferred queue.</div>

 In this guide we'll create the following projects:

-- a **Console Application** called `Shuttle.RequestResponse.Client`
+- a **Console Application** called `Shuttle.Deferred.Client`
-- a **Class Library** called `Shuttle.RequestResponse.Server`
+- a **Class Library** called `Shuttle.Deferred.Server`
-- and another **Class Library** called `Shuttle.RequestResponse.Messages` that will contain all our message classes
+- and another **Class Library** called `Shuttle.Deferred.Messages` that will contain all our message classes

 ## Messages

-> Create a new class library called `Shuttle.RequestResponse.Messages` with a solution called `Shuttle.RequestResponse`
+> Create a new class library called `Shuttle.Deferred.Messages` with a solution called `Shuttle.Deferred`

 **Note**: remember to change the *Solution name*.